What is the Passing Score?

 Final Score Calculation

-The applicant cannot fail or pass based on the score of any one portion of the New York bar exam.
-Thus, a high score on one portion of the New York bar exam may offset a low score on another portion of the New York bar exam.
-Only the applicant’s total, weighted, scaled score determines whether or not the applicant passes or fails the New York bar exam.
+You cannot pass or fail based on the score of any single portion of the New York bar exam.
+Thus, a high score on one portion of the New York bar exam may offset a low score on another portion of the New York bar exam, but will not result in automatic passing (or automatic failure).
+Only your total, weighted, scaled score determines whether you pass or fail the New York bar exam.

 Re-grading of New York Bar Exam’s Written Portion

-If an applicant has an initial total, weighted scaled score of 262 through 265, then graders of the New York bar examiners (other than the initial graders) will re-read and re-grade the applicant’s answers to the written portion of the New York bar exam.
-Then the applicants’ scores on the New York bar exam are recalculated to provide a final, non-appealable UBE score.
+If your initial total weighted scaled score falls between 262 through 265, then the graders will re-read and re-grade your answers to the written portion of the New York bar exam.
+Then your New York bar exam score will be recalculated to provide a final, non-appealable UBE score.